 Before you start with any makeover, you must clean and prep the surface before you paint.
-I use a product called White Lightning (cleaner) to make sure to remove the things you can’t see with the naked eye.
-It may look clean, but you really don’t want to guess on this part of a makeover.
+I use White Lightning (cleaner) to make sure to remove the things you can’t see with the naked eye.
+It may look clean, but you really don’t want to guess this part of a makeover.
 There could be hidden grime and or oils on the surface that could cause the finish to fail.
 After cleaning, apply a water-based stain blocker/primer.
 I used the BOSS on this piece.

 The Second Layer Of Painted Texture